$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 does not constitute a frame for $\R^n$.
 Note that there exist numerous variants of total variation imposing different boundary conditions.
 The above choice uses forward differences with von Neumann boundary conditions and is common in the field of compressed sensing.

 To assess the quality of Theorem~\ref{thm:results:recovery}, it makes sense to follow the same strategy as in Subsection~\ref{subsubsec:appl:wavelets:pt}.
-Indeed, the TV-based basis pursuit \refabpnoiseless{\noiseparam=0}{\aoptv} promotes piecewise constant output signals, which indicates that TV-sparsity is again the right quantity to study.
+Indeed, the TV-based basis pursuit \refabpnoiseless{\noiseparam=0}{\aoptv} promotes piecewise constant output signals, which indicates that TV-sparsity is again the correct quantity to study.
 Our first phase transition plot in Figure~\ref{fig:appl:tv:random} is generated according to Experiment~\ref{exp:appl:wavelets:pt}, with $n=300$, $\aop = \aoptv$ and $\mathscr{S} = \left\{1,4,\dots,298 \right\}$.
 The second simulation in Figure~\ref{fig:appl:tv:dense} repeats the same procedure, but the first step of Experiment~\ref{exp:appl:wavelets:pt} is now replaced by \begin{expstep} \item Generate $\grtr \in \R^n$ by setting $x_j^\ast = (-1)^{j-1}$ for $j=1,2,\dots,S_{\text{TV}}$ and $x_j^\ast = 0$ otherwise. \end{expstep} Even though the respective TV-sparsity coincides in both signal-generation steps, the two transition curves of Figure~\ref{fig:appl:tv} look somewhat different.
-This observation has a remarkable implication: While TV-sparsity is usually considered to be a heuristic measure of complexity for piecewise constant functions, it does not entirely characterize the capacity of \refabpnoiseless{\noiseparam=0}{\aoptv}.
-Similar to the example of wavelets in Subsection~\ref{subsec:appl:wavelets}, we therefore suspect that a sound analysis of the total variation operator must be non-uniform to a certain extent, depending on the specific structure of $\grtr$.
-In fact, the sampling-rate function $\grtr \mapsto \samplecompl{\aoptv,\grtr}$ seems to meet this desire for non-uniformity, since the shape of the blue curves in Figure~\ref{fig:appl:tv} adapts to each of the cases.
+This observation has a remarkable implication: While TV-sparsity is usually considered to be a heuristic measure of complexity for piecewise constant functions, it does not fully characterize the capacity of \refabpnoiseless{\noiseparam=0}{\aoptv}.
+Similar to the example of wavelets in Subsection~\ref{subsec:appl:wavelets}, we therefore suspect that a sound analysis of the finite difference operator must be signal-dependent to a certain extent, depending on the specific structure of $\grtr$.
+In fact, the sampling-rate function $\grtr \mapsto \samplecompl{\aoptv,\grtr}$ seems to meet this desire for signal-dependence, since the shape of the blue curves in Figure~\ref{fig:appl:tv} adapts to each of the cases.
 But we have to clearly confess that our predictions are only reliable in the regimes of mid- and high-level sparsity.
-In contrast, the bound of \cite[Thm.~3.1]{rkz2015} is not very significant and particularly remains unchanged for both signal classes.
-Let us conclude our discussion as follows: \begin{highlight} Total variation minimization exhibits a non-uniform recovery behavior, which is also captured by the sampling-rate bound of Theorem~\ref{thm:results:recovery}.
+In contrast, the bound of \cite[Thm.~3.1]{rkz2015} is less significant and particularly remains unchanged for both signal classes.
+Let us conclude our discussion as follows: \begin{highlight} Total variation minimization exhibits a signal-dependent recovery behavior, which is also captured by the sampling-rate bound of Theorem~\ref{thm:results:recovery}.
 However, if the TV-sparsity is very small, our prediction is much less accurate than for redundant wavelet frames. \end{highlight}